 “I’m very passionate about what we do in this community,” Bobby Jenkins, RecognizeGood board member, said.
 “It’s about illuminating everyone that’s doing good in this community.”

 Community members nominate their choices at RecognizeGood.org.
-Students from the School of Business and Communication at Concordia scrutinize each candidate before narrowing them to the top three finalists in each category (large business, mid-size business, small business, non-profit, and individual).
+Students from the College of Business and Communication at Concordia scrutinize each candidate before narrowing them to the top three finalists in each category (large business, mid-size business, small business, non-profit, and individual).

 “Concordia University upholds the integrity of the process by thoroughly vetting each nominee,” Earl Maxwell, CEO of St. David’s Foundation, said.